Exciton-phonon interaction calls for a revision of the "exciton" concept: Exciton-phonon in practice

 Eq. \eqref{e:G}, which differs from the commonly employed optical--optical version of the scattering potential, is the central result of this work for computational purposes.
 It shows that lattice vibrations can distinguish between total and external fields when coupling to electronic excitations.

 In order to complement these equations and remarks with numerical analysis, we consider the excitonic self--energy to be diagonal.
 In addition, it is useful to rewrite the self--energy and the coupling matrix element exposing their momentum structure: \eq{ \lab{e:Pi_q} \Pi_{\alpha^{opt} q}(\omega) = \frac{1}{N_q}\sum_{\mu\beta^{el} q^\p}\frac{|\CG_{\alpha^{opt} \beta^{el} q}^{\mu q^\p}|^2}{\omega - E_{\beta^{el} q+q^\p}-\Omega_{\mu q^\p}-\im \eta}, } and for the coupling we have\cite{Paleari2019t,Chen2020} \begin{widetext} \EQ{ \CG_{\gaopt \gbel q}^{\mu q^\p} = \sum_{cvk} . } \end{widetext} Here, the $v$ indices correspond to valence (hole) states and the $c$ ones to conduction (electron) states.
 We have calculated from first principles the exciton--phonon coupling matrix element, \e{e:G_q}, relative to the A and B excitons of of MoS$_2$ and MoSe$_2$ at the $\Gamma$ point ($q=0$, $q^\p=0$).
 We have done so using both the opt-el ($\CG_{\gaopt \gbel}^{\mu }$) and the opt-opt ($\CG_{\gaopt \beta^{opt}}^{\mu }$) scatterings in order to compare the two approaches, showing the results in Fig. \ref{f:G} for the A and B excitons for each optical phonon mode $\mu$.
 Firstly, we point out that the only active optical modes for these excitons are those with $E^\p$ and $A_1^\p$ symmetry.\cite{Molina2015} Figure \ref{f:G}(a) and (b) display the values of $|\CG_{A^{opt} B^{\eta}}^{\mu }|$ and $|\CG_{B^{opt} A^{\eta}}^{\mu }|$ for MoS$_2$ with $\eta=opt$ (orange) and $\eta=el$ (teal).
 This is not a physically meaningful coupling since it is not possible for exciton A to scatter into exciton B at $\Gamma$ with the aid of a single phonon due to their energy separation, yet it is useful to compare the opt--opt and opt--el cases.
 We see that the couplings are quite similar in terms of active phonon modes, with the opt--el matrix elements having generally a larger value.
 Note also that, as expected, the opt--el matrix at $q^\p=0$ elements are not symmetric in the interchange of the exciton index, unlike in the opt--opt case.
 Figures \ref{f:G}(b) and \ref{f:G}(c) show the couplings between excitons of the same kind, in particular the A states of MoS$_2$ and MoSe$_2$, respectively.
-As the coupling with the $A_1^\p$ mode is close to $100$ meV in both cases, and these scatterings are permitted by energy conservation, we may expect that these matrix elements, which are absent in the opt--opt case, may play a large role in the excitonic linewidths.
+As the coupling with the $A_1^\p$ mode is close to $100$ meV in both cases, and these scatterings are permitted by energy conservation, we may expect that these matrix elements, which are absent in the opt--opt case, may play a large role in the excitonic linewidths.\footnote{Note that the $A_2^{\prime\prime}$ mode, i.e., the longitudinal optical mode, is identically zero in our $q=0$ calculation because the long--range Coulomb interaction was not added to the electron--phonon matrix elements\cite{Sohier2016}.
+This mode is therefore not considered in the evaluation of exciton--phonon transition rates.}